edmundroberts/Term1_write_up/README.md

 ## Spike Trap and Fist

-I made a spike trap that moved horezontelly as well as a crushing fist that moved vertically.
+I made a spike trap that moved horizontally as well as a crushing fist that moved vertically.
 For the spike trap I started by making a simple low poly spike in Maya which I textured trying to give it a dirty metal look.
 I then duplicated the spike to create a bunch of spikes and essentially the trap.
 In the game I had used a place holder block to represent the spikes, so it was an easy case of swapping meshes.

 ![spiketrap1](https://user-images.githubusercontent.com/32567724/35195469-cd3d4610-febb-11e7-8508-28ee968509d6.png)